scalacenter/scaladex/doc/user/publish-scaladex.md

 ### Configure the publish process

-There are some settings for the Plugin to control the output on Scaladex a bit, like adding keywords, show GitHub info, show GitHub Readme file, show GitHub contributors.
+There are some settings for the Plugin to control the output on Scaladex a bit, like showing GitHub info, showing GitHub Readme file, showing GitHub contributors.

 * **scaladexBaseUri**: This is the main uri to publish to _default_: `https://index.scala-lang.org`
-* **scaladexKeywords**: List of keywords for your artifact _default_: `empty`
 * **scaladexDownloadReadme**: A flag to download the README from GitHub. _default_: `true`
 * **scaladexDownloadInfo**: A flag to download the repository info from GitHub (eg: stars, forks, ...). _default_: `true`
 * **scaladexDownloadContributors**: A flag to download the contributors info from GitHub. _default_: `true`